 Stromatolite was founded in Shoreditch, London, in 2000, by Royal College of Art graduates Michela Magas and Peter Russell-Clarke.
 For over 10 years Stromatolite has developed design innovation concepts for a series of international clients including Apple, Nike and Nokia, as well as educational methodologies for the Royal College of Art Design Products, Goldsmiths MA Design Critical Practice, and a series of international creative workshops.
 While Peter is now part of the Apple Industrial Design Team, Michela has continued to build teams focusing on taking innovation to industry in the areas of visual communication, system design, music tech and Open Product concepts.
-The team now includes 22 collaborators from different fields.
+The team now comprises an extended network of collaborators from different fields.

 Stromatolite has been awarded the UK Technology Strategy Board: Collaboration in Digital Industries; the EU FP7 award for MIReS: the future of music tech; the UK Technology Strategy Board award for Open Product Licenses; the EU FP7 award for ICT&ART; and the 'art meets science' NEMart award for Songlines (Barcelona 2010) and Synaesthesia (Istanbul 2012).
 Stromatolite was selected for the “Make It in Great Britain” exhibition at the Science Museum, showcasing the best of British manufacturing and innovation during the London Olympics.

 We launched Music Tech Fest in London in 2012 as 'the festival of music ideas’, by pulling the entire music technology ecosystem under one roof.
-The festival united major players like Shazam, Spotify, Soundcloud, EMI Music and the BBC, innovative labels like Ninja Tune and Warp, tech media like WIRED, great performers and a whole bunch of innovative startups, hackers and researchers.
+The festival united major players like Soundcloud, Spotify, Shazam, EMI Music and the BBC, innovative labels like Ninja Tune and Warp, tech media like WIRED, great performers and a whole bunch of innovative startups, hackers and researchers.